stnbnvdz/Arduino-Automated-Smart-Parking-System-with-Mobile-Application/README.md

 # Smart Parking System - Arduino Based

-SPARKS is an Automated Smart Parking System with Mobile Application
+SPARKS is a prototype of Automated Smart Parking System with Mobile Application for viewing of available parking slots

 ![](SmartParkingSystem.jpeg)